 18-wheelers can pose a unique threat on the road when they jackknife.
 A jackknife is when the tractor loses control of the trailer, and the trailer swings forward to form an angle.
 The truck will be stuck in the shape of an L or a V. Cars can get trapped in the collision course and the trailer’s broadside can hit them.
 These accidents can quickly turn fatal.

 Jackknifing happens for a number of reasons.
 The trailer can skid out when the roads are slippery and the trucker is going too fast.
 There can also be situations where the trailer’s brakes lock because the driver isn’t using the brakes properly.
 A truck needs to slowly decelerate—slamming on the brakes isn’t effective or safe.
 In some cases, the jackknife may not be the cause of a collision, but the result of one.
 An accident that happens for another reason could lead to a jackknife and cause further injuries.

-Tractor-trailers are much heavier than cars and tend to cause more serious injuries.
+Commercial trucks are much heavier than cars and tend to cause more serious injuries.
 Some of the injuries can be catastrophic, which are debilitating injuries that can last for the rest of the person’s life.
 Here are just some of the injuries which may result after a serious commercial wreck:

 - Traumatic Brain/Head Injuries.
-The impact of a collision can potentially cause brain damage or head injuries that could affect cognition or memory.
+The impact of a truck accident can potentially cause brain damage or head injuries that could affect cognition or memory.
 These injuries usually need medical attention and could take a long time to heal.